 After leaving college and working in the theatre professionally for several years, she went back to school part-time to study social sciences (with an emphasis in theatre research) at Ashford University.
 She has worked in the professional theatre since 1998 and during her career she has acted and sung on stages all over the country including New York, New Jersey, Massachusetts, Alaska, Virginia, Minnesota, North Dakota, Michigan, Ohio, Kentucky, Kansas, Iowa, Wisconsin, and of course, Indiana.
 In 2013, she really started to call Elkhart County home and in 2015 became Artistic Director of The Round Barn Theatre and took over day-to-day operations and management.
 When the job became available as Executive Director of the Goshen Theater, she knew it was a dream come true.

 The Goshen Theater, located at 216 South Main Street Goshen, just finished up its two-year, $5 million campaign, renovation and it is stunningly beautiful.
 The commitment and support of over 200 community donations made this renovation possible and is an inspiring story about philanthropy and dedication to the arts happening throughout Elkhart County.

 We were able to chat with Amber and ask her a few questions about the Goshen Theater, what she loves about Elkhart County's art scene and so much more.

-As Executive Director of the Goshen Theater, you get to see all parts of the theater, especially the nooks and crannies.
+When you were the Executive Director of the Goshen Theater, you got to see all parts of the theater, especially the nooks and crannies.
 What is your favorite part of the theater?